Hotmoka/hotmoka/tutorial/Takamaka.md

 that contains the following code.
 It creates a test blockchain in disk memory and runs a few transactions to:

-1. install `ponzi-0.0.1-SNAPSHOT.jar` in blockchain
+1. install `ponzi-0.0.1-SNAPSHOT.jar` in the node
 2. create a creator and two players (that is, accounts)
-3. create an instance of `TicTacToe` in blockchain
+3. create an instance of `TicTacToe` in the node
 4. let the two players play, alternately, until the first player wins
 5. call `toString()` on the `TicTacToe` contract and print the result
 6. let the second player continue playing.